laravel/docs/responses.md

 	}

 Note that there is no convention on where composer classes may be stored.
 You are free to store them anywhere as long as they can be autoloaded using the directives in your `composer.json` file.

+<a name="http-exceptions"></a>
+## HTTP Exceptions
+Exceptions in respect to HTTP, refer to errors that may occur during a client request.
+This may be a page not found error (404), an authorized error (401) or even a generated 500 error.
+In order to return such a response, use the following:

+	App::abort(404, 'Page not found');

+The first argument, is the HTTP status code, with the following being a custom message you'd like to show with the error.

+In order to raise a 401 Unauthorized exception, just do the following:

+	App::abort(401, 'You are not authorized.');

+These exceptions can be executed at any time during the request's lifecycle.

 <a name="special-responses"></a>
 ## Special Responses